The big fundraising opportunity you’re likely missing

 When we use internal fundraising jargon like planned giving and legacy gifts, donors don’t understand what we’re talking about.

-Research by giving guru Dr. Russell James indicates that formal language actually suppresses charitable interest – donors were more likely to consider a planned gift if it was described in plain language than if technical or legal jargon is used (delve deeper into his fascinating presentation here).
+Research by charitable financial planning expert Dr. Russell James indicates that formal language actually suppresses charitable interest – donors were more likely to consider a planned gift if it was described in plain language than if technical or legal jargon is used (delve deeper into his fascinating presentation here).

 Tell the stories of living bequest donors